minwolf999/school-records/README.md

 # School Records

-School File For Kindergarten is a golang application.
+School Records is a golang application.
 These program has been created in 2 language (English for the back-end and French for the front-end).

 ## Table of Contents